phillydotnet/Presentations/2023/0816-dotnet/README.md

    3. Dtos - for query records
    4. Models - for table records
    5. SQL - for SQL statements
+   6. Test - test files for the rest client extension
 6. configure mssql connection settings
    1. F1, MS SQL: Manage Connection Profiles, search for SQL
    2. edit settings.json with you rconnection info